RoliSoft/Host-Scanner/README.md

 	./HostScanner -p t -u t 192.168.1.0/24

-Scan an IP address or netblock for vulnerabilities passively, with data from both Shodan and Censys:
+Scan an IP address or netblock for vulnerabilities passively, with data from Shodan, Censys and Mr Looquer:

 	./HostScanner -x 178.62.192.0/18